LispCookbook/cl-cookbook/process.md

 (format stream "Square of ~d = ~d~%" n (force p))))
 ~~~

-To summarise, the general idiom of usage is: **define objects which will
+To summarize, the general idiom of usage is: **define objects which will
 hold the results of asynchronous computations in promises, and use
 futures to fulfill those promises**.

 ### Using cognates - parallel equivalents of Common Lisp counterparts

-Cognates are argubaly the raison d’etre of the lparallel
+Cognates are arguably the raison d’etre of the lparallel
 library.
 These constructs are what truly provide parallelism in the
 lparallel.
 Note, however, that most (if not all) of these constructs
 are built on top of futures and promises.